 Hi Claudine!
 Tell us more about yourself, your family and your kids.

 I am an obstetrics & gynaecology (O&G) specialist practising at SBCC Women’s Clinic in Ang Mo Kio Central.
-My interest and expertise is in women’s health.
+My interest and expertise are in women’s health.
 After graduating from medical school in National University Singapore, I underwent training at KK Women’s & Children’s Hospital and National University Hospital before being admitted to the Royal College of Obstetricians and Gynaecologists in London.
 My husband is a general practitioner and I have 2 little girls who will be 4 and 2 years old at the end of this year.

 What was the biggest hurdle you had to overcome during your (first) pregnancy?